 Skip to main content

-Shipnative is a monorepo - a single repository containing multiple apps and shared packages.
-This guide explains how the codebase is organized so you can navigate and extend your project effectively.
+Shipnative is a monorepo - one repository with multiple apps and shared packages.
+Here’s how it’s organized.

 What You Cloned